Timothychemweno254/Car-HireApp-Project/README.md

 Features / User Stories
 A User Can:
-Register an account with a username, email, and password
+       -Register an account with a username, email, and password

-Login using valid credentials
+      -Login using valid credentials

-Update their profile information
+      -Update their profile information

-View a list of available cars
+      - View a list of available cars

-Search cars by brand or availability
+     - Search cars by brand or availability

-View car details (model, photos, status)
+     - View car details (model, photos, status)

-Use a calendar to pick start and end dates
+     - Use a calendar to pick start and end dates

-Book a car for selected dates
+     - Book a car for selected dates

 View, edit, or cancel their own bookings